GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

     In this project, we will establish what factors make a trending video on YouTube in an effort to advise potential YouTubers on the markers necessary to reach trending status.
 We hope to use the many different configurations of data to describe the qualities of a trending video.

  ## Data
-    We will be using time stamps, categories, views, likes and comments to establish a pattern among trending videos
+    We will be using time stamps, categories, views, likes and comments to establish a pattern among trending videos.
+Original data was cleaned of duplicates, URLs, and null values.
  ## Project Notes/Questions
     - Does upload date effect whether a video is trending?(Can an old video still be considered trending)?
     - Does category effect returns? (returns = views)